Why Missing Your First Love Should Be Normalised

 Speaking at length, love, in my opinion, is always a losing game.
 There’s always someone that ends up giving more than they actually receive, and that’s still applicable after the end of that given relationship.

 Your time with that person is well over and yet you’re still deeping the fact that “it was never your girl, it was just your turn” even x amount of years after you broke up.
-Sometimes, you might even be seeing someone else, but for some reason, you still crave them, for what they were, or still are, the nostalgia or the idea of a sugar coated make up.
 But let’s face it though, both of you have taken separate ways and you’re still struggling to love someone without feeling guilty of sometimes thinking of them.
 And after some reflection, it should be okay to feel that way.
 Here’s why:

 If you’re asking for my honest opinion, unless you’re special special, there’s only a handful of people that can compete with that ex.
 Obviously, you’re young and making your first few steps in the real world as an adult, and that person is there with you through every step.
 They’re the first person you opened up to, the first to whom you revealed your scars or experienced life through another true perspective.
 Put it this way, there was no scale before them, so naturally, whatever comes after will automatically be scaled around them.